ssh4net/charter-app/docs/README.md

 - High costs and lack of trial versions.
 - Limitations in handling non-standard charts.
 - Incompatibility with charts exhibiting both perspective and non-linear distortions.
+- Required perfect capturing setup

-The glossy material of certain charts, like the xRite Digital SG, adds sensitivity to lighting, making glare-free captures impossible in setups like Light Stage systems.
+Using the glossy material of certain charts, like the xRite Digital SG, adds sensitivity to lighting, making glare-free captures impossible in setups like Light Stage systems.
 Multi-angle shooting and value averaging are necessary for accurate results.
-Multi-camera rigs may only partially capture the chart, complicating the workflow further.
+When some color charts are captured in Multi-camera rigs, they may only be partially visible, complicating the workflow further.

 #### Development Goals

 Initially designed as a companion to Colour-Science, the Charter application employs double-precision measurements.
-Mathematical operations were cross-verified with Colour-Science during development.
+Mathematical operations were cross-verified with Colour-Science results during development.
 Over time, core functionality was integrated directly into the application, including:

 - White balance calculation.
 - Color Correction Matrix computation.
-- Decoding gamma encoded images (gamma, sRGB, Log).
+- Decoding gamma-encoded images (gamma, sRGB, Log).
+- Demozaic.
 - Black level subtraction.
 - Exporting results formatted for in NumPy, Matlab, GLSL, CSV, etc.
-- Bake color transformations to 3D LUT.
+- Bake color transformations to 3D LUT (*.cube)
 - Compile color transformations into Common LUT format (more flexible and editable).
 - etc.